Cheese: the new battleground in Ireland’s climate debate

 The partnership was announced in 2016, a year after the Norwegian government phased out subsidies to dairy exporters on the grounds that they were distorting the market.

-The €120 million facility – which is on par in terms of scale with Glanbia’s proposed plant – encountered several objections from environmental groups, relating to the lack of sufficient waste water treatment at the plant and Dairygold’s building of an 11-kilometre pipeline to discharge waste into Cork Harbour.
-The Environmental Protection Agency granted Dairygold a discharge licence for the facility last year.
+The €120 million facility – which in terms of scale is on a par with Glanbia’s proposed plant – encountered several objections from environmental groups, relating to the lack of sufficient waste water treatment at the plant and Dairygold’s building of an 11km pipeline to discharge waste into Cork Harbour.
+The Environmental Protection Agency (EPA) granted Dairygold a discharge licence for the facility last year.

 These two big cheese plants seem to suggest Ireland is soaking up an overspill of dairy production in the wake of the lifting of quotas.